What?

 Whether this is healthy from a nutritional point of view is another story.
 But it’s as simple as it can be, even if magazines, influencers and your aunt want to tell you otherwise.

 Why do so many people eat more than is good for them?
+Why can’t everyone just have a healthy lifestyle, just because it’s good for them?

 Besides the classic (and most common!) reasons like dealing with emotions and habits, there are more possibilities that let us break down our behavior a bit by looking back into the past.